 (d) Sources already in compliance.

 (1) Maintenance area and Charlotte ozone nonattainment area contingency plan.
-Paragraph (b) of this Rule shall not apply to sources that are in compliance with applicable rules of this Section when the Director notices the implementation of rules in the North Carolina Register that resolves a violation of the ambient air quality standard for ozone and that have determined and certified compliance to the satisfaction of the Director within six months after the Director notices the implementation of rules in the North Carolina Register that resolves a violation of the ambient air quality standard for ozone.
+Paragraph (b) of this Rule shall not apply to sources that are in compliance with the applicable rules of this Section when the Director notices the implementation of rules in the North Carolina Register that resolves a violation of the ambient air quality standard for ozone and that has determined and certified compliance to the satisfaction of the Director within six months after the Director notices the implementation of rules in the North Carolina Register that resolves a violation of the ambient air quality standard for ozone.

 (2) Nonattainment areas.
-Paragraph (c) of this Rule shall not apply to sources in an area named in Paragraph (d) of Rule .1402 of this Section that are in compliance with applicable rules of this Section on March 1, 2007.
+Paragraph (c) of this Rule shall not apply to sources in an area named in 15A NCAC 02D .1402(d) that are in compliance with applicable rules of this Section on March 1, 2007.

 (e) New sources.